 In case everything above wasn’t enough, there are a few notable museums and galleries in the area to check out.
 The Geffrye Museum is free, so go see how our homes have changed over the last 400 years.
 You can also peruse the Brick Lane Gallery or Victoria Miro’s gallery to fill your art void.

-Lots to do in Shoreditch, and so little time.
+If you’re feeling overwhelmed planning your first three days in London, my 3-Day London Itinerary will help.
 Come back after your visit and let me know what you ended up doing, and better yet, what else you discovered in the area.